 For each of the above direct-mail pieces provided within Xcel Energy’s service territories, hundreds of thousands more excavators and thousands more public and emergency officials across the United States received the same industry best practice information.
 Sharing consistent information nationwide also helps encourage pipeline safety.

-- We provided hundreds of electricity and natural gas safety pamphlets at safety events throughout our service territories.
+- Xcel Energy provided hundreds of electricity and natural gas safety pamphlets at safety events throughout our service territory.

-- We mailed information to 1,083 emergency responder agencies and community officials across our NSPM and NSPW services areas and provided information specific to their regions regarding response to life-threatening and non-life-threatening emergencies, including essential public service restoration.
+- We mailed information to 1,312 emergency responder agencies and community officials across our service territory and provided information specific to their regions regarding response to life-threatening and non-life-threatening emergencies, including essential public service restoration.

-- The Xcel Energy sponsored Responding to Utility Emergencies website received 211 visits.
+- The Xcel Energy sponsored Responding to Utility Emergencies and First Responder Beware websites received 1,348 visits.

-- Xcel Energy conducts numerous emergency drills each year, including about a dozen gas emergency drills that involve local emergency responders from the communities we serve.
+- Xcel Energy conducts numerous emergency drills each year, including about a dozen that involve local emergency responders from the communities we serve.

-Xcel Energy has its own Transmission Integrity Management Program (TIMP) and Distribution Integrity Management Program (DIMP), which each operating company uses to address the specific risks indentified for its area and which the federal Pipeline and Hazardous Materials Safety Administration (PHMSA) mandates.
-TIMP rules are prescriptive and extensive but can be summarized into several simple points:
+Xcel Energy has its own Transmission Integrity Management Program (TIMP) and Distribution Integrity Management Program (DIMP), which each operating company uses to address the specific risks identified on its gas pipelines as required by the federal Pipeline and Hazardous Materials Safety Administration (PHMSA).
+TIMP rules are prescriptive and extensive but can be summarized in several simple points: